 This new feature from the team at Otus is called Simple Assessment.
 The Simple Assessment feature allows users to quickly create, assign, and act on student responses in real-time.
 Instead of having dozens of different question types to choose from when you create an assessment, the folks at Otus decided to narrow it down.
 They realized that the vast majority of questions were either multiple choice, true/false, or short answer.

 With Simple Assessment, Otus has made it even easier for their users to check for understanding in their classrooms.
-If you are already a super user of Otus, you can still access the dozens of question item types you originally had access to by using their Advanced Assessment feature.
+Are you already a super user of Otus?
+Well you can still access the dozens of question item types you originally had access to.
+You can now find this in their Advanced Assessment feature.

 Checking for Understanding

 As you develop questions to check for understanding in the classroom, having a variety of options for student responses is essential.
 This data can give you actionable information to drive future instruction.
-I often share tips for formative assessment with digital tools when visiting schools and working with teachers in different parts of the country.
-This week I’m heading to Nebraska to share formative assessment strategies with teachers so they can leverage the power of technology to check for understanding in their classrooms.
+I often share tips for formative assessment with digital tools when visiting schools in different parts of the country.
+This week I’m heading to Nebraska to share formative assessment strategies with teachers.
+My goal is to help them leverage the power of technology to check for understanding in their classrooms.

 With Otus, you can pose a variety of questions to your class and receive real-time results.
 Why is this important?
 Formative assessment that is connected to the success criteria for your learning goals can help you make instructional decisions.
-This might include introducing a new strategy to your whole class, grouping students based on need for intervention, or identifying individual students who have a misconception about a topic or could benefit from enrichment materials.
+This might include introducing a new strategy to your whole class orgrouping students based on need for intervention.
+Alternatively, you can identify individual students who have a misconception about a topic or could benefit from enrichment materials.

 As you check for understanding this school year, take a look at the new Simple Assessment feature and get started with Otus today!